Mahmud Begada: Conquest of Champaner

-In 1479, Mahmúd Sháh sent an army to ravage Champaner then held by Khichi Chauhan Rajputs which titled themselves as Raval.
-About this time, hearing that the neighbourhood was infested with robbers, he founded the city of Mehmúdábád (now Mahemdavad) on the banks of the Vatrak river, about eighteen miles south of Áhmedábád.
+In 1479, Mahmud Shah sent an army to ravage Champaner then held by Khichi Chauhan Rajputs which titled themselves as Raval.
+About this time, hearing that the neighbourhood was infested with robbers, he founded the city of Mehmudabad (now Mahemdavad) on the banks of the Vatrak river, about eighteen miles south of Ahmedabad.
 Several monuments in Mahemdavad are credited to him including Bhammariyo Kuvo, a well; Chanda-Suraj No Mehal, a palace and Roza-Rozi.

-In 1482 there was a partial famine in Gujarát, and the Chámpáner country being exempt from scarcity the commandant of Morámli or Rasúlábád, a post in the Gáekwár's Sáonli district on the Chámpáner frontier, made several forays across the border.
+In 1482 there was a partial famine in Gujarat, and the Champaner country being exempt from scarcity the commandant of Moramli or Rasulabad, a post in the Gaekwar's Saonli district on the Champaner frontier, made several forays across the border.
 In return the chief attacked the commandant and defeated him, killing most of his men and capturing two elephants and several horses.
-On hearing this Mahmúd Sháh set out for Baroda (now Vadodara) with a powerful army.
-When Mahmúd reached Baroda the Rával of Chámpáner, becoming alarmed, sent ambassadors and sued for forgiveness.
+On hearing this Mahmud Shah set out for Baroda (now Vadodara) with a powerful army.
+When Mahmud reached Baroda the Raval of Champaner, Jayasingh, becoming alarmed, sent ambassadors and sued for forgiveness.
 The king rejected his overtures, saying: "Except the sword and the dagger no message shall pass between me and you."
-The Rával made preparations for a determined resistance, and sent messengers to summon Ghiás-ud-dín Khilji of Málwa Sultanate to his aid.
-To prevent this junction Mahmúd Sháh entrusted the siege to his nobles and marched to Dahod, on which Sultán Ghiás-ud-dín withdrew to Mándu.
-On his return from Dahod, the Sultán began building a Jáma Mosque at Chámpáner to show that he would not leave the place till he had taken the hill-fort of Pavagadh.
+The Raval made preparations for a determined resistance, and sent messengers to summon Ghias-ud-din Khalji of Malwa Sultanate to his aid.
+To prevent this junction Mahmud Shah entrusted the siege to his nobles and marched to Dahod, on which Sultan Ghias-ud-din withdrew to Mandu.
+On his return from Dahod, the Sultan began building a Jama Mosque at Champaner to show that he would not leave the place till he had taken the hill-fort of Pavagadh.
 After the siege had lasted more than twenty months (April 1483–December 1484), the Mahmud's soldiers noticed that for an hour or two in the morning most of the soldiers of Raval were off duty bathing and dressing.
 A morning assault was planned and the first gate carried.
-Then Malik Ayáz Sultáni finding a practicable breach passed through with some of his men and took the great gate.
-The Rával and his Rájputs rushed out in a fierce but unavailing charge.
-The Rával and his minister Dúngarshi fell wounded into the conqueror's hands, and, on refusing to embrace Islám, were put to death.
+Then Malik Ayaz Sultani finding a practicable breach passed through with some of his men and took the great gate.
+The Raval and his Rajputs rushed out in a fierce but unavailing charge.
+The Raval and his minister Dungarshi fell wounded into the conqueror's hands, and, on refusing to embrace Islam, were put to death.
 Pavagadh was conquered on 21 November 1484.
-The Rával's son, who was entrusted to Seif-ul-Mulk, and converted to Islam, afterwards, in the reign of Muzaffar Sháh (1523–1526), was ennobled by the title of Nizám-ul-Mulk.
+Two daughters of Raval Jayasingh were taken into the sultan's harem.
+The Raval's son, who was entrusted to Saif-ul-Mulk, and converted to Islam, afterwards, in the reign of Muzaffar Shah, was ennobled by the title of Nizam-ul-Mulk.